Fantastics from Exile Tribe: 2021: Fantastic Voyage

-From March 10 to June 28, the group took part in the dome tour of Exile Tribe: EXILE TRIBE LIVE TOUR 2021 "RISING SUN TO THE WORLD".
+From March 10 to June 28, the group took part in the dome tour of Exile Tribe: Exile Tribe Live Tour 2021 "Rising Sun to the World".
 The tour was LDH's first live tour with presential audience since the cancellation of all concerts in February 2020 due to the COVID-19 pandemic.

-The second live tour FANTASTICS PROLOGUE LIVE TOUR 2021 "FANTASTIC VOYAGE" ~WAY TO THE GLORY~ took place from March 19 to June 21, 2021.
+The second live tour Fantastics Prologue Live Tour 2021 "Fantastic Voyage": Way to the Glory took place from March 19 to June 21, 2021.

 On March 17, the group released the song "Play Back" digitally which served as theme song for the group's TV show FUN!
 FUN!
 FANTASTICS.
 From April 10 to May 5, all members except for Sekai and Sato Taiki held the live stage BACK TO THE MEMORIES which is linked to their previous TV show, for this occasion they formed the special unit Fantastic6.

-On April 18, a new album by Jr.Exile for the Battle of Tokyo project titled "Battle of Tokyo Time 4 Jr.Exile" was announced to be released on June 23, the songs by the individual groups and the collaboration song of Generations & The Rampage were pre-released digitally from April 19 to June 21, the music videos were released in a hybrid live-action/animated form, with this latter featuring the four groups' avatars.
+On April 18, an album by Jr.Exile for the Battle of Tokyo project titled "Battle of Tokyo Time 4 Jr.Exile" was announced to be released on June 23, the songs by the individual groups and the collaboration song of Generations & The Rampage were pre-released digitally from April 19 to June 21, the music videos were released in a hybrid live-action/animated form, with this latter featuring the four groups' avatars.
 Moreover, the DVD Version included the concert video of "Battle Of Tokyo ~Enter The Jr.Exile~" held in Makuhari Messe in July 2019.

-On May 19, the group released their 8th single "Stop For Nothing".
+On May 19, the group released their 8th single "Stop for Nothing".

-On August 18, the group released their second album "Fantastic Voyage" which includes all their songs starting from 2020 plus three songs which were pre-released digitally ahead of the album's release: "DiVE" on July 5, "Summer drops" on July 12, and the album's promotional track "Drive Me Crazy" on July 26 in which Alan Shirahama collaborated in its production.
+On August 18, the group released their second album Fantastic Voyage, which includes all their songs starting from 2020 plus three songs which were pre-released digitally ahead of the album's release: "DiVE" on July 5, "Summer drops" on July 12, and the album's promotional track "Drive Me Crazy" on July 26 in which Alan Shirahama collaborated in its production.

-The third live tour FANTASTICS LIVE TOUR 2021 "FANTASTIC VOYAGE" ~WAY TO THE GLORY~ is a continuation of the previous tour, scheduled from October 28 to February 13, 2022.
-It was extended to February 22, 2022 with the announcement of 8 additional concerts on November 8, 2021 and 2 additional final concerts at Tokyo Garden Theater being named FANTASTICS LIVE TOUR 2021 "FANTASTIC VOYAGE" ~WAY TO THE GLORY~ THE FINAL on January 17, 2022.
+The third live tour Fantastics Live Tour 2021 "Fantastic Voyage": Way to the Glory is a continuation of the previous tour, scheduled from October 28 to February 13, 2022.
+It was extended to February 22, 2022 with the announcement of 8 additional concerts on November 8, 2021 and 2 additional final concerts at Tokyo Garden Theater being named Fantastics Live Tour 2021 "Fantastic Voyage": Way to the Glory The Final on January 17, 2022.

 On December 15, the group released the tribute single "Fantastics from Exile" as a part of Exile's 20th anniversary celebration project "Exile Tribute", the single is the third of the four consecutive tribute singles releases by Jr.Exile groups.